WILLATRONIX/willatronix.com/flashback/docs/editor/timeline/elements.md

 The Camera element allows you to manipulate the camera position and rotation.
 By default, the camera keyframe will be set to the current position.

+This keyframe also captures the follwing overrides from the [Visuals](/flashback/docs/editor/visuals.md#overrides) window.

+- Override FOV
+- Camera Shake
+- Camera Roll

 ### Camera Orbit

 The Camera Orbit element rotates around the provided coordinate.
 This element requires two [keyframes](keyframes.md) for the start position and an end position.
 Both the start and end positions should have at least one different value to achieve some form of rotation.